 We’ve all heard of the zombie apocalypse concept.
 The idea has captivated the modern world, but it is hardly new in the fields of weird science.

-In fact, throughout the years many respected academics have had their own theories on potential existence, creation, or management of zombies.
+In fact, throughout the year many respected academics have had their own theories on the potential existence, creation, or management of zombies.

-Here are just eight that we’ve found, if you want to get the heebie-jeebies, but no doubt there are more out there!
+Here are just eight xombie theories that we’ve found, if you want to get the heebie-jeebies, but no doubt there are more out there!

 1. The Author Who Believes

-Zora Neale Hurston isn’t just any author, she’s one of America’s greatest authors and a celebrated figure of the Harlem Resistance.
+Zora Neale Hurston isn’t just any author with zombie theories, she’s one of America’s greatest authors and a celebrated figure of the Harlem Resistance.
 She also absolutely believes in zombies.
 She even went on the record to say that she knows “there are zombies in Haiti” and that “people have been called back from the dead”.
 How does she know this?

 Well, she spent time in Haiti in her younger days, and even claims to have met a zombie through her friendship with a hoodoo priestess.
 In her own words: “The sight was dreadful.
 That blank face with the dead eyes…”